-Loan Deferments
+Loan Deferments and Forbearance

-Under certain circumstances, an enrolled borrower is entitled to have the repayment of a loan deferred.
+Under certain circumstances, an enrolled borrower is entitled to request a loan deferment or forbearance.
 If a loan deferment is granted, the borrower may still be responsible for paying the interest that accrues during the deferment period.
 Deferments are not automatic and must be coordinated through the loan servicer.
-There are several deferment options: Cancer Treatment Deferment, Economic Hardship Deferment, Graduate Fellowship Deferment, In-School Deferment, Military Service and Post-Active Duty Student Deferment, and Parent PLUS Borrower Deferment, Rehabilitation Training Deferment, and Unemployment Deferment.
-Know what options best fits the situation by contacting the loan servicer.
-Log into the studentaid.gov website, "My Aid" to view information about all of the federal student loans other financial aid, and to contact the assigned loan servicer.
+There are several deferment options: Cancer Treatment Deferment, Economic Hardship Deferment, Graduate Fellowship Deferment, In-School Deferment, Military Service and Post-Active-Duty Student Deferment, Parent PLUS Borrower Deferment, Rehabilitation Training Deferment, and Unemployment Deferment.
+Know what options best fit the situation by contacting the loan servicer.
+Log into the studentaid.gov website, "My Aid" to view information about all the federal student loans other financial aid, and to contact the assigned loan servicer.